dylan-profiler/compressio/README.md

 **This feature is in progress**

-Compressio uses visions' to infer the semantic type of the data and minimized the memory needed by changing the computer representation while keeping the semantic type constant.
+Compressio uses visions to infer the semantic type of data and coerce it into alternative computational representations which minimize memory impact while maintaining it's semantic meaning.

-For instance visions can infer and cast to the following series automatically, yielding a 4x memory improvement:
+For instance, although pandas can use the generic object dtype to store boolean sequences, it comes at the cost of a 4x memory footprint.
+Visions can automatically handle these circumstances to find an appropriate representation for your data.

 ```python
 >>>> import pandas as pd